Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/0_cutoff/README.md

       - Information on the time for each subroutine (Usefule for big calculation)
   3. Repeat step 1 and change each time the value of ecutwfc from 5 up to 30 and the name of the output as to not overwrite them
       ```
-      pw.x < si.scf.in > si.scf.out_5Ry
+      % pw.x < si.scf.in > si.scf.out_5Ry
       ```
       Modify (edit) the si.scf.in file and change ecutwfc 5 -> ecutwfc 10
       ```
-      pw.x < si.scf.in > si.scf.out_10Ry
+      % pw.x < si.scf.in > si.scf.out_10Ry
       ```
       You can also make this change directly to the original input file using the 'sed' command:
       ```
-      sed -e 's/ecutwfc   = 5/ecutwfc   = 10/' si.scf.in > si.scf.in_10Ry
+      % sed -e 's/ecutwfc   = 5/ecutwfc   = 10/' si.scf.in > si.scf.in_10Ry
-      pw.x < si.scf.in_10Ry > si.scf.out_10Ry
+      % pw.x < si.scf.in_10Ry > si.scf.out_10Ry
       ```
       Repeat for 15,20,25 and 30 Ry
       ```
       ...
-      pw.x < si.scf.in > si.scf.out_30Ry
+      % pw.x < si.scf.in > si.scf.out_30Ry
       ```
-  4. Use grep to collect the total energies from all files in one command
+  4. Use grep to print out the total energies from all files in one command
       ```
-      grep -e '!' *out*Ry
+      % grep -e '!' *out*Ry
       ```
-     Save the cutoff energies and total energies in a 2 column file called Etot_vs_ecut.dat and plot it to see if you have reached convergence.
+     Copy and paste the cutoff energies and total energies into a 2 column file called Etot_vs_ecut.dat and plot it to see if you have reached convergence.
      A possible (but tight) threshold is 1meV/atom.
 An example file and plot is given in the Ref folder.

+     If the plot doesn't look right, make sure you have used the right cutoff in the right input and output file:
+     ```
+     % grep 'kinetic-energy cutoff' si.scf.out_25Ry
+     kinetic-energy cutoff     =      25.0000  Ry
+     % grep 'ecutwfc' si.scf.in_25Ry
+     ecutwfc   = 25,
+     ```

   5. Use grep to extract the eigenvalues of the highest occupied and lowest unoccupied bands, and compute the band gap
       ```
-      grep -e 'highest' * | awk '{print $7,$8,$8-$7}'
+      % grep -e 'highest' * | awk '{print $7,$8,$8-$7}'
       ```
      Save the energies (VBM,CBM,gap) in a 4 column file and plot them versus the cutoff.
 How does the convergence compare with the value expected from the total energy run?
-  6. ADVANCED USERS: The scripts 'run_ecut' and 'run_plots' in the Script directory will do everything automatically from step 3 to 5 (explained using comments inside the script).
+  6. ADVANCED USERS: The shell scripts 'run_ecut' and 'run_plots' in the 'Script' directory will do everything automatically from step 3 to 5 (explained using comments inside the script).
 They must run from the main 0_cutoff directory (or copied there).
 Inspect the PDFs that are created.
       ```
       ./Script/run_ecut
       ./Script/run_plots